ducksouplab/ducksoup/README.md

   - `videoCodec` (string) possible values: "VP8" (default if none) or "H264"
   - `rtcConfig` ([RTCConfiguration dictionary](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection#rtcconfiguration_dictionary) object) used when creating an RTCPeerConnection, for instance to set iceServers
   - `namespace` (string, defaults to "default") to group recordings under the same namespace (folder)
+  - `gpu` (boolean, defaults to false) enable hardware accelarated h264 encoding and decoding, if relevant hardware is available on host and if DuckSoup is launched with the `DS_NVIDIA=true` environment variable (see [Environment variables](#environment-variables))

 For a usage example, you may have a look at `front/src/test/app.js`